heremaps/gluecodium/docs/swift_code_design.md

 ## Classes with C++ implementation

-By classes are generated as classes in Swift and abstract classes in BaseAPI.
+Lime IDL classes are generated as classes in Swift and abstract classes in BaseAPI.
 Calling into C++, objects needs to pass through the
 C interface.
 The lifetime of the C++ object can be prolonged by holding a reference on Swift side.
 ![Interfaces code overview](diagrams/SwiftInterfaces.svg)

 ## Interfaces with Swift implementation

-For interfaces Gluecodium generates a protocal in Swift which can be implemented in Swift and passed to C++.
+For interfaces Gluecodium generates a protocol in Swift which can be implemented in Swift and passed to C++.
 Gluecodium generates the necessary proxy class.
 Holding a `shared_ptr` to the proxy on C++ side will extend the life of the Swift object.
 ![Listeners code overview](diagrams/SwiftProxy.svg)